Week 16: My Talks to my Son…

-My daughter is young beautiful woman, who is finishing her Bachelor Degree in Iowa State University and will continue her career to complete a Juris Doctor (JD) Degree.
+My daughter is a young beautiful woman, who is finishing her Bachelor’s Degree at Iowa State University and will continue her career to complete a Juris Doctor (JD) Degree.
 (Seems like sometimes the apple doesn’t fall too far from the tree, since I’m also an attorney at law) 🙂

 He is planning to quit Notre Dame University, in Indiana, to join the U.S. Air-force.
 Yes, don’t ask me, it is not my decision.
 I only can be grateful for his future service (and being worried about his immediate future).

 At one moment of our conversation I told him: Son, it is very important in life to:

 - Have a clear vision of what you want in life.
 In short, how can you get where you want to be if you don’t have a clear picture of where is that place and how to get there?